riteshtalks/com/README.md

 # com
+1. Please add config.properties file inside the root folder of your project
-//Give your properties file path and enter EMAIL & PASSWORD in properties file.
+2. Give your properties file path and enter EMAIL & PASSWORD in properties file.